sametz/chem-coding/guides/choosing_a_language.md

 Other examples of Electron apps that you may be familiar with include:
 Discord, Dropbox, Slack, GitHub Desktop, and Microsoft Teams.

+Simple desktop applications in Python are not too difficult, but as the complexity goes up you may run into difficulties.
+You will need to choose a GUI framework and learn how to use it, and then you will need to use a tool to create the one-file application bundle.
+These applications basically copy an entire Python environment into the bundle, so a Python app tends to take up much more memory on a hard drive than a similar program written in a compiled language.

 In the less-beginner-friendly category, Java and c++ are commonly used to write cross-platform applications.

 #### Mobile Applications